wp-plugins/wp-google-suggest/readme.txt

 == Installation ==

 1. Download WP Google Suggest.
-2. Unzip the folder into the `/wp-content/plugins/` directory
+2. Unzip the folder into the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Make sure the searchform input field has `id="s"`
+4. Make sure the searchform input field has `id="s"`.

 == Frequently Asked Questions ==